CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## User Interface

-Once you Login in SD Connect you access the default front-page: **Browser**.
+Once you login in SD Connect you access the default front-page: **Browser**.

 In this page you can :

 * view all **the  buckets available in your CSC project**, in which you can store encrypted sensitive data.
-The bukects can be created, downloaded, deleted or shared, using the appropriate icons;
+The buckets can be created, downloaded, deleted or shared, using the appropriate icons;

 *  **list and select your CSC project** from the drop down menu bar (top left corner) to visualize buckets belonging to a specific CSC project;

 *  open any bucket (double click) and view its content (uploaded files or folders).
 Any file can be downloaded or shared using the download link.
-From this view, you can also download the entire bucket, delete file or upload new files and folders.
+From this view, you can also download the entire bucket, delete files or upload new files and folders.